 ‘Twas I, Lord Jesus, I it was denied thee;

 I crucified thee.”

 However, Peter tells us – and this is a Holy However! – there is mercy, and you can claim it.
-You had no idea that you were killing the author of life.
 “Father, forgive them, for they do not know what they are doing” (Luke 23:34) must have been ringing in Peter’s ears.
-But the good news of resurrection declares that your worst sin, killing the Author of Life, does not get the final say.
+There is mercy, and the good news of resurrection declares that your worst sin, does not get the final say.
 There is mercy, and you can claim it.

-Repent, and turn to God, so your sins can be wiped out.
-Repent, turn to Jesus – who is God – and have faith in his name.
-That name is so powerful, it can heal those who put their trust in it.
-It can turn them into Resurrection people.
-Together, they become the Easter Church.
+How?
+Turn to Jesus and have faith in his name.
+That name is so powerful, it can heal all who put their trust in it.
+It can turn us into Resurrection people.
+Together, we become the Easter Church.

 What does that look like?
 Here are a few aspects of an Easter Church: